E-commerce

 FAQ

-Why can the PayPal conversion rate seem better than card payments?
+Why can PayPal's conversion rate seem better than that of a card?

-Often because it attracts users who are already more decided or more reassured, and because it can reduce input effort for certain segments.
+Often because it attracts users who are already more decided or more reassured, and because it can reduce typing effort for some segments.

 Why can it also seem lower?

-Because some visitors encounter more friction: account expected, guest checkout not offered, redirects, mobile, risk controls, or simply a preference for another payment method.
+Because some visitors encounter more friction: expected account, guest checkout not offered, redirects, mobile, risk controls, or a simple preference for another payment method.

 Is PayPal guest checkout always available?